Re-introducing dishNET, DISH’s New High Speed Internet

 The speed at each plan is the same.
 And, really, that hinges on your location.
 If you’re in a “good” spot, you’ll probably download at 5-7 Mbps.
 Folks in “excellent” locations will get the full 10 Mbps.
 So you don’t get left disappointed, make sure you ask your customer service rep about your estimated speeds before placing an order.

 The next time you consider changing/upgrading your internet service, toss dishNET into the mix…especially if you’re a current DISH customer.
 We have it in our home and it’s extremely easy to setup, the router/wifi works the same way traditional services do and it IS nice to combine two bills into one.
-If you’re a power internet user, I’d steer clear but for the mid to high-usage households, it’s definitely a new, viable option.
+If you’re a power internet user, I’d steer clear but for the low to mid-usage households, it’s definitely a new, viable option.

 ^ back to top